xelrix123/watch-ads/README.md

 NOTE: On OSX, to force reset quarantine bit on llama.cpp 'xattr -dr com.apple.quarantine . or run ./00_clear_quarantine_llamacpp.sh.

-Then init python venc and download models from HuggingFace.
+Then init python venv and download models from HuggingFace.
 Qwen is required.
 Gemma is optional but recommeded.
 Models will take ~72GB of disk space in aggregate.
+Running the models will require at least 36GB of VRAM.

 ```
 $ ./05_install_python_deps.sh